 No matter what the weather outside—blistering hot or skin-numbingly cold—you should be ready with the right fabric for any occasion.
-Here are three fabrics that will help you accomplish exactly that.
+Here are some of the best fabrics for men's pants that will help you accomplish exactly that.

 Wool is the quintessential cold-weather fabric, and for good reason.
 It’s warm (of course), but it’s much more than that.
 It continues to insulate you even when it gets wet—and, let’s face it, if you live in a cold weather climate, eventually your clothes are going to get wet.
 Wool is weather-resistant to the extreme, fighting off the cold, trapping in heat, and continuing to perform its insulation duties even if you sweat a little or of it’s snowing outside.

 We have a couple of wool pants in colors that are versatile enough to wear all season long.
 And you don’t have to restrict wool to the winter months—use it when the temperature drops in autumn or when the groundhog sees its shadow come spring.
 Don’t overthink this fabric: use wool when it’s cold and you’ll be just fine.